-- There was an increase of 33.3% from last year according to the National Statistics Office in China.
-In the US, online sales totaled $ 341.7 billion in 2015.
-Online sales in China surpassed online sales in the United States.
+- There was an increase of 71.21% from 2018 according to the National Statistics Office in China.
+In the US, online sales totaled $ 1.04 trillion in 2022.
 China is by far the largest e-commerce market in the world.

 Among one of the e-commerce market growth factors is the possibility for Chinese consumers living in villages far from the city to have access to all the same products abroad.
 These Chinese consumers are now very often connected to the Internet from their mobile.